MARFT: Multi-Agent Reinforcement Fine-Tuning: Literature Review

 The concept of LaMAS has recently gained prominence \citep{yang2024llmbasedmultiagentsystemstechniques}, with numerous applications and inference frameworks emerging to address complex agentic problems \citep{2503.02068}.
 Unlike traditional MARL, where agents act synchronously with uniform decision weights, LaMAS introduces hierarchical organization and asynchronous execution.
 Agents in LaMAS can dynamically decompose tasks, adapt workflows based on execution dependencies, and coordinate actions in a decentralized yet goal-aligned manner.

 Existing optimization methods of LaMAS can be categorized into two types as below: \begin{itemize} \item \textbf{Tuning-free techniques.} A prevalent optimization strategy for LaMAS involves tuning-free methods that do not update agent parameters.
 Examples include prompt engineering \citep{fernando2023promptbreederselfreferentialselfimprovementprompt}, in-context learning \citep{NEURIPS2024_5d1f0213}, and self-evolution \citep{yang2025agentnetdecentralizedevolutionarycoordination,huang2024agentcodermultiagentbasedcodegeneration}.
 These techniques rely on iterative refinements of agent profiles or prompts to enhance task-specific performance. \item \textbf{Parameter fine-tuning.} A more sophisticated approach involves updating agent parameters or network configurations to optimize performance.
 This paradigm integrates deep learning and specific methodologies, such as multi-agent debating to generate high-quality training datasets \citep{subramaniam2025multiagentfinetuningselfimprovement} or fine-tuning programming modules for improved workflow organization \citep{khattab2024dspy}.
 CORY \citep{NEURIPS2024_1c2b1c8f} duplicates the LLM into two agents, i.e., a pioneer and an observer, that interact through knowledge transfer and role exchange, improving training stability and performance.
 However, many parameter fine-tuning methods lack a theoretical foundation in RL, relying instead on ad-hoc techniques.
 SiriuS~\citep{zhao2025siriusselfimprovingmultiagentsystems}, a self-improving, multi-agent optimization framework using bootstrapped reasoning, iteratively refines agent behaviors by leveraging successful reasoning trajectories and augmenting unsuccessful ones.
+MARTI~\citep{marti2025} develops an RL-oriented framework for multi-agent LLM training and inference, but still treats agents largely through separate policy trainers and full-parameter tuning, which can be costly for scalable LaMAS optimization.
 The most related work, MAPoRL~\citep{park2025maporlmultiagentpostcotrainingcollaborative}, rooted in MARL, pioneers in applying multi-agent PPO to post-train LLMs, but does not consider the unique characteristics of LaMAS and assumes homogeneous agent behavior through collaborative debate, diverging from real-world scenarios where agents often perform diverse or orthogonal roles to solve complex problems.
 This article will focus on RFT and MARL-related methodologies in subsequent sections, providing a principled paradigm for general LaMAS reinforcement. \end{itemize}